 What are the library’s rules for in-house use of the Internet?

-The Sturm Memorial Library provides access to the Internet through three public workstations.
+The Sturm Memorial Library provides access to the Internet through designated public workstations.
 Internet access is provided through membership in OWLSnet, the computer network of the Outagamie Waupaca Library System.

 The Internet, as an information resource, enables the Library to provide information beyond the confines of its own collection.
 It allows access to ideas, information and commentary from around the world.
 Millions of people use and contribute to the Internet and while much of the information available is useful, much of it is not.
 Selection policies which serve to govern a library’s purchase of other materials cannot be applied to material accessed electronically.
 There is information on the Internet which may be personally offensive and controversial to the general public.
 The Internet also has content that is illegal and unethical.
 The Sturm Memorial Library cannot monitor or be held accountable for the material that is on the Internet.